sambot-app/sambot.github.io/_pages/privacypolicy.md

 ## Changes to this policy

 If we decide to change our privacy policy, we will post those changes on this page.
-Summary of changes so far: